dippam/search/README.md

-# DIPPAM Search Service
+# DIPPAM Search API

-This is the search service for the DIPPAM project, indexing each collection independently and also together.
+This project provides the search API for DIPPAM, replacing the Rails/SOLR combination.

-## Servers

-- ElasticSearch
-- Apache SOLR
-- Sphinx
-- PostgreSQL

 ## Libraries

-- bleve
+- gorilla: URI router
-- Apache Lucene
+- bolt: KV store for index.
-- Apache Lucy
+- bleve: Indexer

+## Notes

+Collection Objects are modeled as go structs.

+Document metadata is stored in a RDBMS and accessed using database/sql.

+bleve indexes the text of documents.